MaksimDzhangirov/backendBankExample/docs/part41-eng.md

-# How to run a golang gRPC server and call its API
+# How to run a Golang gRPC server and call its API

 [Original video](https://www.youtube.com/watch?v=BkfBJIS0_ro)